Central Illinois' On-Line Broadcast Museum

 Remember seeing those Coronet Instructional Films when you were in grade school?
 This will be rather nostalgic, as Coronet works with WGN Television with this presentation.

 "A great informational film explaining “HOW TELEVISION WORKS.”
-With some digital restoration edits, this easy-to-watch gives a nice overview of the technology behind broadcast television and early CRT-based television sets.
+With some digital restoration edits, this easy-to-watch gives an excellent overview of the technology behind broadcast television and early CRT-based television sets.
 Filmed in WGN studios in Chicago.
 The film shows the Camera tube (Image Orthicon), CRT picture tube, TV control room, TV signal transmission, and more.

 --from Computer History Archives Project (YouTube)